-A sewing group, led by Artist Jessica Howarth, meets online in fun and relaxed bi-weekly sessions on Thursday mornings at 10am.
-The next session is on Thursday 22 April at 10am.
+A sewing group, led by Artist Jessica Howarth.
+We are currently meeting online in fun and relaxed weekly sessions on Thursday mornings at 10am to 12pm at North Edinburgh Arts.

 You’ll get a chance to learn and develop your machine sewing skills, hand embroidery and needle felting skills.
 All sessions are free.
 No previous sewing experience is required, only the willingness to learn and explore.